nagyist/electronicsleep.FlashCards/README.md

 Update the information you want to memorize into the memorize.txt file and run.
 This is the open source comand line version and there is a web version.

-Works with Python2.7 and 3.5 on Debian and MacOS
+Works with Python2.7 and 3.5 MacOS and Debian

 Python Usage:
 ```